HomeSpecialties › General Surgery

 How to become a general surgeon in Australia — the RACS SET program run through General Surgeons Australia, how national selection actually scores you, and what general surgeons earn.

-Surgery's bottleneck isn't the SET program — it's getting onto it.
-Most applicants spend years as unaccredited service registrars building the CV, operative logbook and references that selection demands, all before SET 1 even begins.
+The bottleneck isn't the SET program — it's getting onto it.
+Most applicants spend years as unaccredited service registrars building the CV, operative logbook and references selection demands, all before SET 1 begins.
 Selection is national and weighted heavily toward the interview.

 Why general surgery